konacurrents/SemanticMarkerAPI/README.md

 ### User and Group Commands

-The shell commands for creating users and topics include:
+The shell commands for creating users and topics include the following.

+> [!CAUTION]
+> These shell commands must be run on the same computer that can access the user and password files.
+These
+> commands should only be run by an approved user (and the REST API requires a special **TOKEN** or password
+> that should be guarded).

 <details>
  <summary><code>addMosquitoUser</code> <code><b>addMosquitoUser user password guestPassword</b></code></summary>